pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/examples/standard.rst

 Indexing
 --------

-Elements of a :class:`~tseries.TimeSeries` can be accessed just like with regular ndarrays.
+Elements of a :class:`~TimeSeries` can be accessed just like with regular ndarrays.
 Thus,

    >>> series[0]